whowechina/chord_pico/README.md

 * Front Base: `Chord Pico - Front.stl`, black.
 Enable support and use support material to have better screw holes.
 * Panel: `Chord Pico - Panel Combo.3mf`, a multi-color system is highly recommended, make the "Panel White Layer" white, others black.
 Print upside down.
 * Brim (Key Stopper): `Chord Pico - Brim Insert.stl` is recommended, but if you can't use heat-set inserts, use `Chord Pico - Brim.stl` instead (see notes below).
 Use black filament.
 Print upside down.
-* 2x Fader Slider: `Slider PTFE.stl` is recommended, but if you can't find PTFE tube, use `Slider Thruhole.stl` instead (see notes below).
+* 2x Fader Slider: `Slider PTFE.stl` is recommended, but if you can't find proper PTFE tube, use `Slider Thruhole.stl` instead (see notes below).
 Must be white.
 * 2x Fader Seal: `Slider Seal.stl`, white.
-* 4x Rail Fixers: `Chord Pico - Rail Fixer.stl`, white.
+* 4x Rail Fixers: `Chord Pico - Rail Fixer.stl`, color doesn't matter.
-* 2x Slider Knobs: `Fader - Knob.stl`, one in green, one in red.
+* 2x Fader Knobs: `Fader - Knob.stl`, one in green, one in red.

 #### Notes
 1. For the Brim (Key Stopper), heat-set inserts are recommended; they provide a better solution than self-tapping threads.
 But if you can't find them or don't have the tools, you can use self-tapping version instead, just be careful when screwing, do it slowly and don't overtighten.